Someone asked recently, “Is instructor lead training (ILT) dying or is that something people still ask for?”

 ILT? eLearning?
 Mobile?
-Perhaps it is not only mobile or ILT that is the solution, but a combination of the two.
+Perhaps it is not only eLearning or ILT that is the solution, but a combination of the three.
 Blended learning, or the “learning mix,” as corporate learning expert Elliott Masie describes, combines “instructional design, with learner choices, and external resources.
-This mix presents instructors with the opportunity to exploit the unique features of each delivery method to optimize learning.
+This mix presents instructors with the opportunity to exploit the unique features of each delivery method to optimize learning.”

-A client of ours well known for orthopedic implants, faced a crucial training challenge when they acquired a line of power tools to add to its portfolio of products.
+A medical device company faced a crucial training challenge when they acquired a line of power tools to add to its portfolio of products.
 The majority of the items sold by its sales force were one-time use products as opposed to capital equipment.
 This presented a two-pronged training need.